erfz/milliq_mcgen/mesonPt/README.md

 Tools for batch submission are in `looper/looper/batchsubmit` or `pythia/batchsubmit`.

 Once done with either method, `hadd` all output files somewhere.
 The script `stitch.py` makes stitched histograms for all particles, in `pt_dists.root`.
+The current `pt_dists.root` file is directly copied from Bennett's old repository, and it likely contains a bugged pt distribution for the phi meson.
+The corrected meson pt distributions for Run 3 (Run 2) are stored in `pt_dists_run3.root` (`pt_dists_run2.root`) and use Pythia 8 Monash2013 Tune for all mesons except for phi mesons which are modelled with Pythia 6 DW Tune.